ming-yong/archive/README.md

+# Archive

-This is a daily learning log, [click here to learn more](https://ming-yong.github.io)!
+This is a learning log, [click here to learn more](https://ming-yong.github.io/archive)!

 - Built with Jekyll, HTML CSS(SCSS and BEM)
 - Using VS Code, Git Bash, Google Chrome and Firefox